txt/se17/doc/syllabus.md

 + The imported project is understood, and
 + The imported project is significantly extended.

-Students are encouraged to read each others code and repor **uninformed reuse** to the lecturer.
+Students are encouraged to read each others code and report **uninformed reuse** to the lecturer.
 The issue will be explored and, if uncovered, cheating will be reported to the university and marks will be deducted if the person who is doing the reuse: